DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

     2. *Exchange Fate*: gain Power Points equal to the number of Fate Cards used.

     3. *Toughen Up*: ignore damage equal to the number of Fate Cards used.
-This must be done before the end of the Player's next turn after recieving damage.
+This must be done before the end of the Player's next turn after receiving damage.

 5. A GM may award a Fate Card (as pulled from the player's discard pile or signified by another token) to a player for excellent play, including exemplifying their character’s